PeerBoard/wordpress-plugin/readme.txt

 * Fix: login out from wordpress now leads to peerboard logout = 0.6.4 - 2021-01-24 =
 * Fix: plugin reactivation now uses old community instead of creating new one

+== Upgrade Notice ==

+= 0.7.9 =
+* Ability to select forum page template on plugin settings page
+* Added ability to translate settings page
+* Fixed some minor issues
+* Updated user sync logic
+= 0.7.8 =
+* Added shortcode to be able add content before or after on forum page